jora05/Fake_News/README.md

 # Fake News

-A logistic classification model that classifies articles to fake and reliable.
+A logistic classification model that classifies articles into fake and reliable.

 ---